colabco/cbld-api/README.md

 - create a local branch for the ticket you are working on. **All tasks must have a corresponding ticket.**:
   - e.g. `git checkout -b feature/23-add-login-route` (for a ticket with id 23).
 If it's a bug, do something like `git checkout bug/23-fix-login-route` instead.
+- If working on new/changed routes, ensure the corresponding tests are added updated in `/tests`.
+(See the [Test Cycle](#test-cycle) section below for more details)
+- run tests to make sure tests are passing: `pnmp test`.
 - commit your changes locally, e.g.:
 - `git add .`
 - `git commit -m "I added the new login route"`